ColaVLA: Leveraging Cognitive Latent Reasoning for Hierarchical Parallel Trajectory Planning in Autonomous Driving¶

 Loss & Training¶

-- Multi-stage training: Stage 1 pre-trains the VLM on OmniDrive-nuScenes QA pairs (updating only LoRA parameters); Stage 2 jointly fine-tunes the integrated action planner.
+- Multi-stage Training: Stage 1 pre-trains the VLM on OmniDrive-nuScenes QA pairs (updating only LoRA parameters); Stage 2 performs joint fine-tuning with the motion planner.

-- Built on LLaVA v1.5 (LLaMA-7B); EVA-02-L is used as the image encoder and SQ-Former for visual reasoning.
+- Based on LLaVA v1.5 (LLaMA-7B), using EVA-02-L as the image encoder and SQ-Former for visual reasoning.

 Key Experimental Results¶